PhoenixTales/phoenix-docs/story/setting.md

 Many other things were mentioned and introduced in the game (land of Tymoris, the Archolos mountain (it is a mountain, not an island), Bergmar) but never dealt with ever again instead of connecting to such loose threads in a successor.

-### Halforcs
+### Halforcs & Orcs

 In our opinion, as well as for the early story authors, the halforcs were an incredibly important idea, as they would have played a crucial role in presenting the brutality of the setting and the racism in the world of Gothic, which will become more than clear when reading the authors ideas for quests that would show this racism in action, while it also would have given even more differentiation to the factions and single characters, since e.g. the people of the Free Camp would threat the half orcs well, while others would rather use and abuse them for hard labour and protection.

 In the first draft they were supposed to live in a huge forest north of the Psi Camp, then inside the Free Camp.
 During the Phoenix Concept phase at least single halforcs in different camps were supposed to remain.
 But in the end the only thing that was left were some names such as "Grunt" (or "Shabak", removed shortly before release) and these NPCs were displayed as regular humans...
 It should be obvious what a huge narrative potential was given up with the idea of the halforcs.

+Not to speak of how poorly the Orcs in general were represented in the game due to the removal of the OrcCity in which the player was supposed to learn their language and be confronted with their culture and history.
+In the end the game did not tell us anything about the racism between humans and orcs (apart from the existence of Orc Slaves) or about them once living together at the surface and their conflicts being the very reason for why the Orcs are now living underground (which due to the removal of the OrcCity, is not even the case anymore in the final game either).

 ### Camps & Factions